RENEGOTIATION - can it be done?

 The European Court can issue unlimited fines on nations that refuse to implement EC law; in 1994, the UK was fined millions of pounds for relatively trivial offences concerning cold-stored meat.

 Q: "But wouldn't it be a bit extreme to just leave the EU?
 In view of the difficulties in passing the European Constitution, the EU will be forced to reinvent itself on a more modern basis?
 Shouldn't we at least try to re-form the EU into something on the lines of the Council of Europe which regards nations as sovereign, but allows those that wish to integrate in particular areas to do so?"

-The experience since shows that the extremists are the political elites of Europe who refuse to accept the democratic will of peoples who voted 'No' to European integration - the Danes in 1992, the Irish in 2001 and 2008, the French and the Dutch in 2005... the Irish and Danes were forced to vote again; and the French and the Dutch denied a referendum on a slightly modified EU Constitution
+The experience since shows that the extremists are the political elites of Europe who refuse to accept the democratic will of peoples who voted 'No' to European integration - the Danes in 1992, the Irish in 2001, the French and the Dutch in 2005...

-The same elites regarded the 'No' votes to the proposed European Constitution as a temporary inconvenience.
-They made up for lost time by implementing parts of the rejected Constitution by stealth.
-They are working steadily towards 'ever closer union' specified by the Treaty of Lisbon.
+The unflinching move towards 'ever closer union' specified by the Treaty makes the same elites disregard the 'No' votes to the proposed European Constitution except as a temporary inconvenience.
+They seek to make up for lost time by implementing parts of the rejected Constitution by stealth.

 The various nation states will have to leave the EU, individually or collectively, for this to be possible.
 Many alternative options for international co-operation currently exist, so there would be little need for 'reinventing the wheel'.